JedrickZablan/jedrickzablan.github.io/README.md

 ## Work Experience

+### IT Intern
+**Arthur J. Gallagher & Co.** – San Diego, CA
+*Oct.
+2024 – Present*
+- Implement and refine SQL-based reports to help IT analysts uncover key trends and support data-driven decisions.
+- Design and implement an AI-powered workflow to automate Helpdesk triage, decreasing response time and enabling more efficient allocation of IT team resources.
+- Develop interactive Power BI dashboards with responsive layouts and intuitive visual design, enabling business users to explore health insurance data efficiently.

+### Software Engineering Intern – Automation Technologies Group
+**Merck & Co.** – Rahway, NJ
+*Jan.
+2025 – May 2025*
+- Built MerckVision, a Python-based application combining computer vision and an interactive user interface, reducing image analysis time from 1 hour to under 1 minute per 96-sample batch.
+- Designed intuitive UI tools for manual annotation, classification adjustment, and CSV export, improving user workflow and data traceability for end users.
+- Engineered a hybrid detection pipeline using edge detection, peak analysis, and a ResNet model, improving phase classification and measurement accuracy by 50%.
+- Delivered a modular, production-ready software package with user documentation, tutorials, and retraining support for long-term scalability.
+- Acted as both Developer and Scrum Master, leading sprint planning, coordinating task tracking, and translating stakeholder needs into implementable features.

-**Quality Improvement Research Team Member @ MyUCLAHealth Ambassadors (_May 2021 - June 2022_)**
+### Quality Improvement Research Team Member
-- Spearheaded a data-driven project with a cross-functional team of three, enhancing patient experience through effective project management and development cycle strategies.
+**MyUCLA Health Ambassadors - Ronald Reagan Medical Center** – Los Angeles, CA
+*May 2021 – Jun.
+2022*
+- Co-led a data-driven evaluation of the hospital’s patient portal, analyzing user interactions and mapping user flows to identify usability gaps and interface improvements.
 - Conducted in-depth interviews and analyzed large datasets from hospital administration, physicians, and patients to develop and implement effective intervention strategies.
+- Presented intervention project at UCLA Undergraduate Research Week for research panel and hospital stakeholders.

+### Undergraduate Research Intern
-**Undergraduate Research Intern @ X. William Yang Lab at UCLA Semel Institute LLC (_January 2021 - June 2022_)**
+**X. William Yang Lab – UCLA Semel Institute** – Los Angeles, CA
+*Jan.
+2021 – Jun.
+2022*
 - Conducted neural reconstructions of transgenic mice neurons using NeuTube to explore the relationship between genetics, structure, and function in neurological disorders.
 - Leveraged quantitative imaging and data analysis to gain insights into synaptic plasticity, contributing to neuroscience discoveries and the development of machine learning algorithms.
 - Presented complex model findings to academic audiences, showcasing strong oral and written communication skills.

 ## Projects
 ### Development of General Purpose Software Library for Cellular Automata Simulations